 Regarding stakes, we use hardwood stakes sourced from a local lumber yard, they last us several years if stored indoors over winter.
 Metal T-posts sold for fencing also work for this purpose, they are available at most hardware stores.

 The instructions that are included when you purchase the netting:

 Netting is applied before the flowers need support, best installed at planting time.
 Drive sturdy stakes in each corner of your bed; cut the netting the length of your bed plus 8″.
-Using a sturdy garden stake the width of your bed, weave it thru one end of the netting and slip over stakes at one end.
-Pulling the netting fairly taut weave a stake thru the other end and slip over the other end corner stakes.
+Using a sturdy garden stake the width of your bed, weave it through one end of the netting, and slip over stakes at one end.
+Pulling the netting fairly taut, weave a stake through the other end and slip over the other end corner stakes.
 Add additional side stakes for every 8-10′ of bed.
 Keeping the netting taut in all directions will prevent birds from becoming entangled.

-Sit back during rain and wind; your flowers will be standing tall!
+Then sit back during rain and wind; your flowers will be standing tall!